The 4th of July

 What Really Happened

 Columbus happened to come along at a time that European Monarchs were looking abroad for treasure.
 Sailing ships and navigation advanced to the point that they were more reliable.
 It was the dawn of an age of exploration.
-If Columbus had not conned the king of Spain into finance his venture, others would have done so.
+If Columbus had not conned the king of Spain into financing his venture, others would have done so.
 And indeed, others did.

 Early globalism, starting around the time of Columbus resulted death and destruction on both sides of the Atlantic.
 Native people died from European brutality and diseases while the royalty of Europe were among the first to experience the wrath of Syphilis, which has been demonstrated archeologically to have existed in the pre-Columbian Americas.
 It soon spread among the soldiers of Europe and from there around the world.
 This is nothing to celebrate.